Future Watch 5: Home Monitoring

 People walking in a smart cityIf you start using technology as a key part of doing that thing, it’s going to have its own issues if that thing now fails.
 An example of this would be if you’re taking a train home.
 The train gets cancelled.
 You’ve still got all those people in Waterloo trying to get back down to the South Coast, so where do they go?

 If you’re a Smart City and you lose that communication piece, think about the consequences of, “If it’s gone, what do I do?”
 You have to start thinking about resilience and a belt and braces approach – i.e. robust & resilient.
-Do I have a non-digital fall back?
-If we stop doing hands-on care in the home for example, and this is something that we are going to have to do because there simply isn’t enough care professionals to handle the amount of people that need care, with our ageing and growing senile population.
+Do I have a non-digital fallback?
+If we stop doing hands-on care in the home for example, this is something that we are going to have to do because there simply aren’t enough care professionals to handle the number of people that need care, with our aging and growing senile population.

 We’re going to have to do more home monitoring.
 That won’t be monitored by a human, it will be monitored by a machine.
 The machine will monitor a set of conditions that the human has set up.
 Those conditions could be the temperature in the house; the amount of activity the person does; whether the kettle is going on between eight and nine – which says they’re awake.
 No kettle goes on for nine, no one’s been moving around the house, they might not be there.
 Check the front door.
 Did the front door go?
 Was there a CO2 trace declining and then rising over the day?
 Because you would see as they moved in and out.
 If none of that stuff is there, they might be on holiday.
 Check their phone.
 Where are they?
 Yeah, yeah, they’re not here, they’re in a foreign country.
 Let’s not worry about it.